emptymalei/deep-learning/dl/time-series-deep-learning/timeseries.transformer.md

 ??? note "Positional Encoder"

-    In this experiment, we do not include positional encoder as it introduces more complexities but it doesn't help that much in our case.
+    In this experiment, we do not include positional encoder as it introduces more complexities but it doesn't help that much in our case[@Zhang2019-pq].

 ### Evaluations